McCormick School of Engineering

-The McCormick School of Engineering (branded as Northwestern Engineering) is the engineering school of Northwestern University, a private university in Evanston, Illinois.
+The Northwestern University McCormick School of Engineering (branded as Northwestern Engineering) is the engineering school of Northwestern University, a private university in Evanston, Illinois.

 History

 The trustees of Northwestern University founded a College of Technology in June 1873, but in his report for 1876-77, President Oliver Marcy announced that the new college had failed for lack of financial resources to develop the faculty and facilities.

 In 1891, President Henry Wade Rogers called for the founding of a new Engineering School, stating that universities in general were “not performing the work necessary to prepare men for the various activities of modern life, so different from the life their fathers lived half a century ago.”
 This was realized in 1909, when the new College of Engineering was opened in Swift Hall.

 Operationally, the Engineering School until the mid-1920s was a department within the College of Liberal Arts.
 The major emphasis was on a broad general education with a particular stress on mathematics and science.
 In 1937, the Engineering School ran into difficulties with the American Engineers' Council for Professional Development, which denied the School accreditation.
 In response, a four-year curriculum satisfying the ECPD was put into place.

 In 1939, Walter Patton Murphy (1873–1942), a wealthy inventor of railroad equipment, donated $6.735 million to the School of Engineering.
 Murphy meant for the Institute to offer a “cooperative” education, whereby academic courses and practical application in industrial settings were closely integrated.
 In 1942, Northwestern received an additional bequest of $28 million from Murphy's estate to provide for an engineering school "second to none."

 A cooperative education program was designed in the late 1930s by Charles F. Kettering, former research head of General Motors, and Herman Schneider, dean of the engineering school at the University of Cincinnati.
 The program required undergraduates to work outside the classroom in technical positions for several terms over the course of their college years.

 In 1987, Julia R. Weertman was appointed chair of the department of materials science and engineering, making her the first woman to hold a chair position in an engineering school within the United States.

-In 1989, the Northwestern University School of Engineering was renamed Robert R. McCormick School of Engineering and Applied Science, following a US$30 million gift from the Robert R. McCormick Foundation.
+In 1989, the Northwestern Technological Institute was renamed Robert R. McCormick School of Engineering and Applied Science, following a US$30 million gift from the Robert R. McCormick Foundation.